18th Street Surf Report & Ideal Conditions

 Is 18th Street good for surfing right now?

-As of the latest buoy reading (2026-06-07 00:56 UTC), 18th Street is fair: the live 2–4 ft medium-period swell from the E is off its ideal SE direction and is in its ideal size range, and the wind is moderate from the SE.
+As of the latest buoy reading (2026-06-26 11:26 UTC), 18th Street is marginal: the live 0–2 ft medium-period swell from the E is off its ideal SE direction and is under its usual size, and the wind is light from the SW.

 Where does LazySurfer's surf data for 18th Street come from?